-The University of Utah's Office of Sustainability came to fruition because of the vision of a group of students during the 2007-08 academic year.
+The University of Utah's Sustainability Resource Center, formerly the Office of Sustainability, came to fruition because of the vision of a group of students during the 2007-08 academic year.
 It remains a student-focused organization, supporting student ideas and projects, logistically as well as fiscally.
 Our vision is to integrate sustainability throughout all operations, research, and curriculum at the University of Utah.

-The Office of Sustainability promotes a more sustainable campus through its many initiatives.
+The Sustainability Resource Center promotes a more sustainable campus through its many initiatives.
 It manages the Sustainable Campus Initiative Fund (SCIF), which provides funding for student-led projects on campus.
-In addition, the Office of Sustainability coordinates the Edible Campus Gardens, green teams, sustainability-focused seminars, internships, and promotes sustainable opportunities with partners in operations, education, and administration.
+In addition, the Sustainability Resource Center coordinates the Edible Campus Gardens, green teams, sustainability-focused seminars, internships, and promotes sustainable opportunities with partners in operations, education, and administration.